 Animals carry S. aureus on various parts of their bodies, including the udder and teats, where they sometimes cause infection.
 S. aureus is the most important bacterial cause of mastitis (clinical and subclinical) and its presence in milk can be related to the health status of the herd in respect to mastitis.
-Organisms are shed directly into the milk and numbers can range from <10 to several thousand per mL of milk with occasional counts of 105 cfu/mL (Asperger, 2002).
+Organisms are shed directly into the milk and numbers can range from <10 to several thousand per mL of milk with occasional counts of 10^5 cfu/mL (Asperger, 2002).

 Occurrence of staphylococci are common in raw milk however not all strains are able to produce staphylococcal enterotoxin (responsible for food-borne illness).
 Strains of S. aureus from animal sources are considered less likely to produce enterotoxin than strains from human sources (Stewart, 2003).
-The rate of enterotoxigenic or coagulase positive S. aureus isolates from animals is variable.
-In a study by Phillips et al (2001a, 2001b) of Australian beef and sheep carcasses, the prevalence of coagulase-positive staphylococci was around 24%.